 If you are interested in a career at the intersection of mathematics and finance, and interested in an academically strong and unashamedly Christian program, we hope you’ll give Dordt serious consideration.
 If you are a sophomore or junior, consider attending our one-week summer program which explores careers in mathematics.
 If interested in actuarial science, check out the letter from Professor Nathan Tintle.
 We hope you'll come visit us soon!

-- Excellent pass rate on preparatory exams which are a key to success in the field (e.g., 100 percent pass rate on exam FM in 2014), as well as 100 percent placement into actuarial positions upon graduation.
+- Excellent pass rate on preparatory exams which are a key to success in the field (e.g., 100 percent exam pass rate over the last two years), as well as 100 percent placement into actuarial positions upon graduation.

 - Connections with a network of Dordt College alumni and others that give students a leg up on the competition when seeking internships.